otagobioinformaticsspringschool/2022-obss-day4/_episodes/04-taxonomy-assignment.md

 ## Aligment-Based Methods

 BLAST is one of the most common methods of searching DNA sequences.
 BLAST is an acronym for Basic Local Alignment Search Tool.
-It is called this because it looks for any short, matching sequence, or local alignments, with the reference.
+It is called this because it looks for any short, matching sequence, or *local alignments*, with the reference.
 This is contrasted with a *global alignment*, which tries to find the best match across the entirety of the sequence.

 ![alt text](../fig/globalVlocal_image.png)